Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-23-back-down-earth.md

 Both Regaari and Myun's ears flattened.
 "You're... you *can't* be serious."
 Myun squeaked.

-"I have waited nearly ten years to finally see her again and... *'kick her ass'* for running away."
+"I have waited nearly ten years to finally see her again and... '*kick her ass'* for running away."
 Ayma proclaimed.
 "I am *not* letting a little thing like a class twelve deathworld get in my way."

 She turned to Regaari.
 "Besides, didn't you say that the humans wanted to give you some kind of an award?"